Shyness: Educational Impact

-Concepts

-Versus introversion

-The term shyness may be implemented as a lay blanket-term for a family of related and partially overlapping afflictions, including timidity (apprehension in meeting new people), bashfulness and diffidence (reluctance in asserting oneself), apprehension and anticipation (general fear of potential interaction), or intimidation (relating to the object of fear rather than one's low confidence).
-Apparent shyness, as perceived by others, may simply be the manifestation of reservation or introversion, a character trait which causes an individual to voluntarily avoid excessive social contact or be terse in communication, but are not motivated or accompanied by discomfort, apprehension, or lack of confidence.
-Introversion is commonly mistaken for shyness.
-However, introversion is a personal preference, while shyness stems from distress.
+Related traits and conditions

+Introversion

-Rather, according to professor of psychology Bernardo J. Carducci, introverts choose to avoid social situations because they derive no reward from them or may find surplus sensory input overwhelming, whereas shy people may fear such situations.
-Research using the statistical techniques of factor analysis and correlation have found shyness overlaps mildly with both introversion and neuroticism (i.e., negative emotionality).
+While often colloquially equated with shyness, introversion is a distinct trait characterized by a preference for low-stimulation environments rather than social distress.
+Research by Bernardo J. Carducci states introversion is a preference for low-stimulation environments, whereas shyness involves a desire for social contact hindered by anxiety.
+Research using the statistical techniques of factor analysis and correlation has found shyness overlaps mildly with both introversion and neuroticism (i.e., negative emotionality).
 Low societal acceptance of shyness or introversion may reinforce a shy or introverted individual's low self-confidence.

-Both shyness and introversion can outwardly manifest with socially withdrawn behaviors, such as tendencies to avoid social situations, especially when they are unfamiliar.
-A variety of research suggests that shyness and introversion possess clearly distinct motivational forces and lead to uniquely different personal and peer reactions and therefore cannot be described as theoretically the same, with Susan Cain's Quiet (2012) further discerning introversion as involving being differently social (preferring one-on-one or small group interactions) rather than being anti-social altogether.
+Both shyness and introversion can outwardly manifest as socially withdrawn behaviors, such as tendencies to avoid social situations, especially when they are unfamiliar.
+Research indicates that shyness and introversion possess clearly distinct motivational forces and lead to different personal and peer reactions, and therefore cannot be described as theoretically the same, with Susan Cain's Quiet (2012) further discerning introversion as involving being differently social (preferring one-on-one or small group interactions) rather than being antisocial altogether.

-Research suggests that no unique physiological response, such as an increased heart beat, accompanies socially withdrawn behavior in familiar compared with unfamiliar social situations.
-But unsociability leads to decreased exposure to unfamiliar social situations and shyness causes a lack of response in such situations, suggesting that shyness and unsociability affect two different aspects of sociability and are distinct personality traits.
-In addition, different cultures perceive unsociability and shyness in different ways, leading to either positive or negative individual feelings of self-esteem.
+Research suggests that no unique physiological response, such as an increased heart rate, accompanies socially withdrawn behavior in familiar compared with unfamiliar social situations.
+However, unsociability leads to decreased exposure to unfamiliar social situations and shyness causes a lack of response in such situations, suggesting that shyness and unsociability affect two different aspects of sociability and are distinct personality traits.
+In addition, different cultures perceive unsociability and shyness in different ways, which affects self-esteem.
 Collectivist cultures view shyness as a more positive trait related to compliance with group ideals and self-control, while perceiving chosen isolation (introverted behavior) negatively as a threat to group harmony; and because collectivist society accepts shyness and rejects unsociability, shy individuals develop higher self-esteem than introverted individuals.
 On the other hand, individualistic cultures perceive shyness as a weakness and a character flaw, while unsociable personality traits (preference to spend time alone) are accepted because they uphold the value of autonomy; accordingly, shy individuals tend to develop low self-esteem in Western cultures while unsociable individuals develop high self-esteem.